-Looking to invest in your child’s future or teach him or her about the power of compound interest?
+Looking to invest in your child’s future or teach them about the power of compound interest?
 A great way to do so is through a custodial account.
-With a custodial account, you can transfer funds to a minor easily while keeping the money safe until the minor is of age.
-You can even get some tax benefits along the way.
+This type of account will let you transfer funds to a minor and keep the money safe until the child comes of age.
+Moreover, you will get some tax benefits along the way.
 There are many types of custodial accounts with different upsides and drawbacks.
 A financial advisor can help you put together a financial plan for your family’s needs and goals.

 A custodial account is really any type of financial account that one person opens and maintains for another person.
 In most cases, it’s a brokerage account or savings account that an adult controls for a child under the age of 18.
 Once the child is of age, he or she assumes ownership and can control the account how he or she wishes.

 One of the most common types of custodial accounts is a Coverdell Education Savings Account (ESA).
 Parents or guardians can use a Coverdell ESA to save up for a child’s education while enjoying some tax benefits.
 Two other custodial accounts are UTMA and UGMA accounts.
 These accounts typically have fewer restrictions than an ESA.

 How a custodial account will work will depend on the type of account you open.
 As we’ve mentioned, not all custodial accounts are created equal.
 A Coverdell ESA is an alternative to other education savings plans like 529 college savings plans, and it has some helpful tax benefits.
 Any money that your investment earns within the account will be tax-deferred.
 Furthermore, any withdrawals you make for education expenses will be tax-free.
 Keep in mind, however, that you need to use the money on education expenses in order to get these tax benefits.